DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 If there are other visual diseases, this framework can expand its nominal categories to handle that.

 ##### CNN
 This algorithm is done with tensorflow keras.
 It is a self-improving algorithm loosely based on neural synapse, where every synapse (node) has a weight, threshold, bias and memory conected to it.
 This recognition algorithm brakes down the images to grids and within the grids create smaller grids.
-In the smaller grid the algorith looks for Q-points.
-This then tries to find symmetries in the walk between the points.
+The grid size is a 3 x 3 pixel grid set by kernel_size.
+In the grid the algorith looks for Q-points and picks out one point in every kernal.
+A functions rescales the grid saving only the Q-points (MaxPooling2D).
+Then tries to find symmetries in the walk between the points.
 This "walk" uses ReLu which is a linear activation for the walk between points.
-ReLU is the most commonly used activation function in neural networks. \
+ReLU is a commonly used activation function in neural networks. \
 If the "walk" or cycle does not give you the targeted symmetry it will not keep it in memory or "lose" the pattern.
 The nodes can be laid deep or broad, this one is made deep.
 Today (2022-05-12) there are no certain optimized patterns for this.
 Therefore I tried *Stirling numbers of the first kind*  with 2 disjoint cycles.
 With some crunching of the numbers I found the sum could be derived by the kormula (n-a)!sum(_k=1 to ^ k=(n-1)) of (1/k).
 Example [5/2] = 50 and 50 = ( 4!( 1 + 1/2 + 1/3 + 1/4 )) = 24 + 12 + 8 + 6.
 This gave me a relatively good result, even if the Dense layer in the Flatten part was really low.
 There was a big spread in the result in lower numbers and I did not find any connection between Stirling numbers and Flatten Dense numbers. however I kept that number high because the spread of infected leaves can vary and a good result of an uncertain leaf is more important than speed in this case.